 SDAs also believe that at the time of Jesus' crucifixion, the Jews and Israelites stopped being God's chosen people, since they had rejected their Messiah, Jesus.
 These things simply are not true (see God's Covenant: with Israel or the Church?).
 The prophecy of Daniel 9:27 speaks of an agreement, into which Israel would engage for seven years.
 There was no such agreement in the first century.

 SDAs claim that their prophetic interpretation is from a "historist" perspective.
-That is, prophecies expanded through history and will climax at the time of the end.
+That is, prophecies expanded throughout history and will climax at the time of the end.
 However, SDAs have at least one thing in common with those whose prophetic interpretation is from a "preterist" point of view.
 Pertaining to the prophesied 70th Week of Daniel 9:27, both views insist that the 70th Week ended somewhere in the range of 27-33 A.D.
 I explain why I believe this view is incorrect in these two email responses:

 I agree with SDAs that the millennial period will last 1,000 years, and it will transpire after Jesus' second advent (bodily descent) to earth.
 I also agree with SDAs that there will be no "pre-tribulation" rapture, although I am convinced that there will be multiple "catching up" events, which they do not believe.
 I believe that the primary catching up event will be pre-wrath rapture, as described in my Rapture commentary.